nschmeller/ec2_describe_instances/README.md

 # ec2_describe_instances

-This repository contains a small code snippet to check your IAM identity can use the AWS Go SDK v2 to describe EC2 instances.
+This repository contains a small code snippet to check your IAM identity can use the AWS Go SDK v2 to describe running EC2 instances.

 Usage: